gkmit-dikshant/colearn-docs/docs/technical_use_case.md

 - **Postcondition**: User views a list of projects matching the search criteria.
 - **Main Flow**:
     1. User navigates to "Discover Projects" page.
-    2. User enters search criteria (skills, title, location tags).
-    3. User submits the search form.
-    4. System retrieves and displays a list of matching projects.
+    2. System retrieves and displays a list of matching projects.
 ## Apply to join a project.
 - **Actor**: Registered User
 - **Precondition**: User is logged in and viewing a project detail page.